cultureteamco/website/posts/have-you-ever-failed.md

 #### Have you ever failed?

 Ha!
 Of course you have!
 You’re human.
-Or, you’re a computer scanning this page, in which case,you’re pretty likely to have failed at some point too.
+Or, you’re a computer scanning this page, in which case, you’re pretty likely to have failed at some point too.
 The real question is; what did you do with that failure?

 ### Six months ago, I failed pretty badly.